 Recommended Books on Photography

 I learned photography by reading books and magazines, and of course by getting out there and taking pictures.
-A good book can supply just the inspiration you need to get out and take some great photos.
-Here are a few books I would recommend to you if you want to learn more.
+A good book on photography can supply just the inspiration you need to get out and take some great photos.
+Here are some of the best photography books I have come across and I would definitely recommend that you read some of them if you want to learn more.

 The Rough Guide to Digital Photography